Operation Mersad: Operations Eternal Light and Mersad

-On 26 July 1988, the MEK, with the support of the Iraqi military, started Operation Forough Javidan (Eternal Light) in central Iran.
-In the face of Iraqi chemical attacks, Iran had evacuated Qasr-e Shirin and Sarpol-e Zahab.
+The operation started on 26 July 1988.
+Iranian forces evacuated Qasr-e Shirin and Sarpol-e Zahab as a result.

 These two towns were to be used by the MEK to push further into Iran.
-On July 26, the MEK advanced further into Iran in coordination with the Iraqi Air Force and captured Kerend-e Gharb and Islamabad-e Gharb.
-The MEK and Iraqi forces razed to ground the city of Islamabad-e Gharb, which had a population of 15,000.
-This act alienated the local Kurdish population.
+On 26 July, the MEK advanced further into Iran and captured Kerend-e Gharb and Islamabad-e Gharb.
 They also captured key strongholds along the Baghdad-Tehran highway.
 The MEK met scant resistance from the limited numbers of Revolutionary Guards, which were promptly defeated, pushing 145 km (90 mi) deep into Iran towards the provincial capital city of Kermanshah.
 Iran's Kurdish fighters did slow the advance, allowing time for the Iranians to prepare their counteroffensive.

 The MEK's next target was the provincial capital city of Kermanshah, with a population of 500,000.
-Iran allowed the MEK to advance to the city but had prepared an ambush.
+The Iranian regime allowed the MEK to advance to the city but had prepared an ambush.
 This counterattack, called Operation Mersad was led by Lieutenant General Ali Sayyad Shirazi.
-Iran cut off MEK's supply lines, by landing paratroopers them.
+Iran cut off MEK's supply lines.

 As the Iraqi airforce did not venture beyond Islamabad-e Gharb, Iranian airforce attacked the MEK forces.
-Iranian Air Force F-4 Phantoms bombed Mujahedeen convoys on the Kermanshah highway, followed by Army Aviation helicopters using anti-tank missiles.
+Iranian Air Force F-4 Phantoms bombed MEK convoys on the Kermanshah highway, followed by Army Aviation helicopters using anti-tank missiles.
 Most enemy armour was destroyed, in a miniature version of the Highway of Death during the Persian Gulf War.

-The MEK advance had been abruptly and completely halted.
-The Iranian army and Revolutionary Guard then moved north from Khuzestan, encircling and suppressing the remaining resistance in the city of Kerend-e Gharb on 29 July 1988.

 On 31 July, Iran drove MEK forces out of Qasr-e-Shirin and Sarpol Zahab, though the MEK claimed to have "voluntarily withdrawn" from the towns.
-Iran estimated that 4,500 Mujahedeen soldiers were killed, while 400 Iranian soldiers died.
+Iran estimated that 4,500 MEK soldiers were killed, while 400 Iranian soldiers died.
 Many senior MEK commanders were killed, and many MEK militants were not given quarter.
-Iran claimed it destroyed 200 tanks and 700 other vehicles.
+Iranian officials claimed they destroyed 200 tanks and 700 other vehicles.

 The Iranian successes during Operation Mersad were partially because of effective coordination between the Army and the Revolutionary Guard.